 Honda’s 1960s Super Cub ad campaign, featuring the slogan “You meet the nicest people on a Honda,” was so popular that it became a case study for students and advertisers alike.

-In 2014, the Japanese government its first three-dimensional vehicle trademark registration to the Super Cub.
+In 2014, the Japanese government issued its first three-dimensional vehicle trademark registration to the Super Cub.
 That’s right, the actual shape of the bike is now its own brand.

 The Tokyo Motor Show will run from October 29 to November 8.
 We will be bringing you more motoring news as the event approaches.